sybilhoangRG/support.balsamiq.com/content/plugins/maximumrevisions.md

 ## Why Am I Getting This?

-When using the Balsamiq Mockups plugin, all the changes are always autosaved in Google Drive and a new 'not' pinned revision is created every time you close the app.
+When using the Balsamiq plugin, all the changes are always autosaved in Google Drive and a new 'not' pinned revision is created every time you close the app.
 On the other hand, using the command "Save" will instead create a "pinned" revision on Drive.

 Seeing this error message means that you've reached the maximum number of pinned versions allowed for your account.